Rejection Follow-up Part 2

-Here’s another question about rejection follow-up, this time from Kim:
+Here’s another question about how to handle rejection letter response.
+From Kim:

 When an agent has rejected a requested full or partial is it ok to send a thank you email or letter?
 Especially if they give personal feedback?
-I’m reading that some agents say not to do this.
+I’m reading that some agents say not to send any rejection letter response.
 What do you suggest?

-In my earlier blog post about rejection follow-up, I covered two responses I frequently get to just your run-of-the-mill rejection.
-But, as I said a little bit earlier, there are many different types of rejection.
-So what do you do when the agent has sent you a more detailed rejection, like a Revision Rejection?
+In my earlier blog post about rejection response, I covered two responses I frequently get to just your run-of-the-mill rejection.
+But, as I said in my post about query rejection, there are many different types of rejection.
+So what do you do when the agent has sent you a more detailed rejection letter response, like a Revision Rejection?

-Any time an agent goes above and beyond the form letter to give advice, to give you notes or to ask to see more work or a revision of the current manuscript, we are opening a door.
+Any time an agent goes above and beyond in their rejection letter response — to give advice, to give you notes or to ask to see more work or a revision of the current manuscript — we are opening a door.
 We like what we see.
 There is potential, talent, a certain je ne sais quoi to you and your work.
 While this particular version of your project — or this particular project — might not work for us for any number of reasons, we’d like to see more down the line.
 Note that last part.
 The learning curve to learning the craft of writing is a long and brutal one, full of slow going and road blocks.
+(Advice for dealing with rejection here.)

-If an agent sends notes or feedback with their rejection, make sure to a) thank them and b) keep them in mind for later.
+If an agent sends notes or feedback with their rejection letter response, make sure to a) thank them and b) keep them in mind for later.
 In my first rejection follow-up post, I warned against sending everything else under the sun right away.
 This still holds true for a nicer or more detailed rejection.
 Unless the agent says “Do you have anything else right now?”
-I’d hold off on unleashing your entire back catalog.
+I’d hold off on unleashing your entire back catalog with your rejection letter response.

-When we give notes, we’re saying: you’re not right for us right now, but we see potential.
+When we give writing notes, we’re saying: you’re not right for us right now, but we see potential.
 So give yourself some time to revise, to cook up something new, to improve your craft, and then reach out to the agents who have been helpful to you in the past or who have left doors open or encouraged you.
-I remember the projects I reject but like and, if that writer approaches me again with something that’s really gone to the next level, you better believe I’ll be excited to read it.
+I remember the projects I reject but like and, if that writer approaches me again with something that’s really gone to the next level, you better believe I’ll be excited to read it (more on agent feedback here).

-So yes, a “thank you” email is probably best for all kinds of rejections, especially for the more personal or involved ones.
+So yes, a “thank you” email is probably best for any rejection letter response, especially for the more personal or involved ones.
 If an agent reads a full and you really can’t stop yourself from sending a card in the mail, there’s really no harm.
 I remember that urge and, yes, the first time I queried agents, there were a few Crane & Co. casualties.
 As for sending correspondence in the mail to an e-jection, I’d hold off.
 That’s a little much.
 Stick to the same medium that you’ve been interacting in, whether it’s mail or email.

 Right on.